 Hiring A Nutritionist Who Deals With Autistic Children

-He will be working with a specialist who works with autistic children with food aversions as soon as a spot opens up.
+He will work with a specialist who works with autistic children with food aversions as soon as a spot opens.

-In the meantime, we include him with meal plans even though he only eats pizza, hot dogs and grilled cheese.
+In the meantime, we include him in meal plans even though he only eats pizza, hot dogs, and grilled cheese.